 ✓ UN agencies ✓ Vatican ✓ Ministries

 🔒 In Tier 3: the document stays entirely on the institution's own server.
-The ORIGINA timestamp proves it exists externally without revealing its contents to anyone.
-Undeletable without data exposure.
+The ORIGINA timestamp helps show existence externally without revealing its contents to anyone.
+Tamper-evident without data exposure.

 ⛪